commonsyllabi/explorer/README.md

 - better organize test utils
 - think about user input validation/sanitization
-- - make sure every handler is binding the input to check for wrong fields
+    - make sure every handler is binding the input to check for wrong fields
 - tests
     - take a look at the kinds of tests which should be in the handlers, and in the models (re: input validation, etc.)
     - deal with fixtures more properly
     - harmonize what is being tested across models (i.e. syll handler is not testing for inexisting, valid uuid)
+- decide whether or not institution should be its own model (probably yes, but the "position field" seems a bit tricky)

 ### tasks

 - have a confirmed field on the user model
 - -  this led to discovering that the model wasn't properly updating due to `OmitZero()` bug. this led to refactoring of first getting the model, updating the required fields, and then calling update to the database. the question: is it ok to just send the full entity client side?
 - - the way this is solved is by figuring out update with omitzero. the trick was to add a `returning("*")` clause at the end of the update operation, and that returns the updated model
 - so now i'm updating all the tests for the handlers in order to comply with this new approach